 First, make a note of or take screenshots of your existing DNS records so that you can compare them after you’ve switched to the name server method outlined below.

 - In your Ezoic account, go to Settings and under Cloudflare or Site Integration, click the Remove Cloudflare button to disconnect the Cloudflare integration method.

-Now you’re ready to configure your site to use Ezoic’s name Servers as detailed below.
-Once you have that set up and DNS has fully propagated, you can begin the steps in MyKinsta to enable Kinsta’s Cloudflare integration for your domain.
-If you see a message that your domain is using Cloudflare or have any trouble enabling Kinsta’s Cloudflare integration, contact our Support team.
+Now you’re ready to configure your site to use Ezoic’s name servers as detailed below.
+Once you have that set up and DNS has fully propagated, you can begin the steps in MyKinsta to add your domain to MyKinsta or enable Kinsta’s Cloudflare integration for an existing domain in MyKinsta.
+If you see a message in MyKinsta that your domain is using Cloudflare or have any trouble enabling Kinsta’s Cloudflare integration, contact our Support team.

 - Ezoic’s Name Servers

 Method 1: Connect Your Site Using Ezoic’s Name Servers (Recommended)

 This method is preferred because it doesn’t require a plugin to do the heavy lifting, which means your site will usually perform a bit better using this option.
 Here’s how to get started.